Best practice

 We rely upon you and your Mac's security.
 You Mac should be up-to-date with all security patches applied, firewall enabled, FileVault on.
 You should use a strong password on boot and screen unlock.

-You should enable PIN and TouchID/FaceID/Biometrics to unlock Appfigurate each time it is run, or to restrict your app's metadata from being exported.
+You should and to unlock Appfigurate each time it is run, or to restrict your app's metadata from being exported.
 The database will be deleted after 5 incorrect PIN attempts.

 For supported real device cloud testing services, your pre-packaged Appfigurate instance is uploaded to the vendors servers and you have no control over storage of your apps.
-We recommend using wrong app metadata records for development in this scenario so your real app metadata record is never revealed.
+We recommend in this scenario so your real app metadata record is never revealed.

 In a large development team it may be beneficial to restrict the distribution of real app metadata records to selected team members.
 Other team members can continue to test debug builds using the following instructions:

-In Appfigurate add a new app using the real URL Scheme.
+In Appfigurate using the real URL Scheme.
 The newly created app metadata record will have a completely different (wrong) private key from the real app metadata record.

 Real app metadata record (Selected team members only)